Audio is the heart of QLab.

 In the patch matrix mixer, each row represents the cue outputs from the cue matrix mixer.
 All the audio from all the cues is summed together and feeds into this matrix from the left side.
 The columns represent the device outputs, the outputs that are offered by your audio interface.

-In these images, the audio patch is using an iConnectAudio4+ which has eight output channels.
+In these images, the audio patch is using a virtual audio device called BlackHole which has 64 output channels, but to keep this discussion simpler we’ll only consider the first eight outputs.
 The first image shows each cue output routed to a single device output at unity gain, so each cue output is effectively a direct path to one corresponding device output.

 This is a great way to start working with a multichannel sound system in QLab, but it’s certainly not the only way.
 For example, imagine this assignment of device outputs: